OpenKJ/OpenKJ/README.md

 Cross-platform open source karaoke show hosting software.

-KaraokeHost is a full featured karaoke hosting program.
+OpenKJ is a full featured karaoke hosting program.
 A few features:
 * Save/track/load regular singers
 * Key changer
 * End of track silence detection (after last CDG draw command)
 * Rotation ticker on the CDG display
-* Remotely fades BreakMusic in and out when karaoke tracks start/end
+* Fades break music in and out automatically when karaoke tracks start/end
 * Lots of other little things

 It currently only handles mp3g+zip files (zip files containing an mp3 and cdg file) and paired mp3 and cdg files.
 I'll be adding others in the future (wav+cdg, ogg+cdg, etc) if anyone expresses interest.
 It does not support playing non cdg-based tracks (wmv, avi, mpg, etc) and I have zero plans to ever do so, as professional KJ's generally don't use them.